alexscheitlin/libvirt-macos-m1/README.md

 - Copy the `./xml/fedora35.xml` and adjust it to your needs:
     - set a new `name` on line 2
     - set a unique `uuid` on line 3
-    - set the `path` to you disk image on line 21 (will be created below)
+    - set the `path` to your disk image on line 21 (will be created below)
     - set the `path` to your iso file on line 27
     - set a `port` (e.g. 5900) to connect to the vm using vnc on line 36
     - set a `port` (e.g. 2222) to connect to the vm using ssh on line 48
-    - additionally expose ports (e.g. 3000 for development servers)
+    - expose additional `ports` (e.g. 3000 for development servers) on line 48

 ```bash
 # create a disk image